Mico27/gbs-uiAltDisplayTextPlugin/README.md

 Grouped by the date each change was merged into the official [gb-studio-plugins](https://github.com/gb-studio-dev/gb-studio-plugins) repository.

 Only bug fixes, new features and feature changes are listed.
 Engine version bumps, patch regeneration, packaging fixes and documentation edits are omitted.

 ### 2026-08-08

-- Added the Alt Menu: menu options are drawn by the plugin from tiles already resident in VRAM, leaving the stock `ui_run_menu` untouched.
+- Added the Alt Menu, whose options are drawn from tiles already loaded.
+The stock menu is untouched.

 ### 2026-08-02

-- Added scrolling support to the alt text display.
+- Added scrolling to the alt text display.

 ### 2026-06-28

-- Added ContinuousScene and ScreenScroll plugin compatibility.
+- Added ContinuousScene and ScreenScroll compatibility.
-- Added custom script parameter / stack support to the events.
+- Added custom script parameter and stack support to the events.

 ### 2026-06-08

-- New font loading feature, using the font's `.json` for tile mapping.
+- Added font loading, using the font's JSON for the tile mapping.

 ### 2025-02-24

 - Initial release.
 - Fixed performance issues.
-- Added text scroll support.
+- Added text scrolling.